amandabacon/Dome_Auto/README.md

 -Flask html page that asks for a user input (azimuth) and moves the dome to the point using the IR beam break sensor notch count.

-# How to Run Flask for Auto-Dome:
+# How to Run Flask for Auto-Dome: (Note: this code is not working right now.
+Only the first page loads.
+Thank you and goodbye)
 -In terminal, ssh'd into the pi, type:
 ```
     export FLASK_APP=auto_dome.py